Quark clusters, QCD vacuum and the cosmological 7Li, Dark Matter and Dark Energy problems: Discussion

-\item {\bf The CSC phase and Neutron stars}: Figure \ref{fig:transition-to-CSC} shows a suggested pathway, starting at point ``$1^\prime$", a NS core could take to enter the CSC phase since conversion following SQC capture is suppressed (see \S \ref{sec:SQCs-CDM}).
-A NS born with (or which acquires through evolution) a core in the unpaired phase could transition to the CSC phase by a sequence of cooling (to keV temperature via the URCA process; e.g. \citealt{paczynski_1972}) and compression (to $\mu_{\rm csc}=500$ MeV via mass accretion).
+\item : Figure \ref{fig:transition-to-CSC} shows a suggested pathway, starting at point ``$1^\prime$", a NS core could take to enter the CSC phase since conversion following SQC capture is suppressed (see Section \ref{sec:SQCs-CDM}).
+A NS born with (or which acquires through evolution) a core in the unpaired phase could transition to the CSC phase by a sequence of cooling (to keV temperature via the URCA process; e.g. \cite{paczynski_1972}) and compression (to $\mu_{\rm csc}=500$ MeV via mass accretion).
 Take a NS with a core making up a fraction $\eta_{\rm c}$ of the total mass.
 The energy released from conversion of gluonic condensation (e.g. LGBs) to photons is $(\eta_{\rm c} M_{\rm NS}/m_{\rm p})\times (\eta_{\rm G} m_{\rm p}c^2) = \eta_{\rm c}\eta_{\rm G}M_{\rm NS}c^2$.
 Comparing this to the NS binding energy $\frac{3}{5}GM_{\rm NS}^2/R_{\rm NS}$, we conclude that NSs with compactness parameter

 may be completely obliterated in the process; the NS mass and radius are in units of solar mass, $M_{\odot}$, and $10^6$ cm, respectively.
 NSs with higher compactness parameter would loose mass leaving behind a pure CSC core.
 In this latter case, the conversion to a CSC star puts a constraint on $\rho_{\rm csc}$ due to the black hole limit $2GM_{\rm NS}/c^2 < R_{\rm csc}$ with $R_{\rm csc}$ the radius of the CSC star.
 With $\rho_{\rm csc}R_{\rm csc}^3\sim\rho_{\rm NS} R_{\rm NS}^3$ this gives $\rho_{\rm csc}< 10^{16}\ {\rm g\ cm}^{-3}/M_{\rm NS, \odot}^{2}$ which is consistent with the $\mu_{\rm csc}\sim 500$ MeV (i.e. a 2SC-like phase) adopted in our model.
 Thus, if some NSs follow a path as suggested in Figure \ref{fig:transition-to-CSC}, the resulting photon fireball may have interesting implications to explosive astrophysics.